daniyargroove/Algorithmic-Trading-Challenge/README.md

 ## Background
 For this Challenge, I assumed the role of a financial advisor at one of the top five financial advisory firms in the world.
 My firm constantly competes with the other major firms to manage and automatically trade assets in a highly dynamic environment.
 In recent years, my firm has heavily profited by using computer algorithms that can buy and sell faster than human traders.

-The speed of these transactions gave your firm a competitive advantage early on.
+The speed of these transactions gave my firm a competitive advantage early on.
 But, people still need to specifically program these systems, which limits their ability to adapt to new data.
 I'm thus planning to improve the existing algorithmic trading systems and maintain the firm’s competitive advantage in the market.
 To do so, I enhanced the existing trading signals with machine learning algorithms that can adapt to new data.

 What I'm Creating
 I combined my new algorithmic trading skills with my existing skills in financial Python programming and machine learning to create an algorithmic trading bot that learns and adapts to new data and evolving markets.